Leopoldo Gout

+Leopoldo Gout is a Mexican film director, producer, author, and painter.

+He has produced films like Days of Grace, Molly's Game, The Postcard Killings, Middle School: The Worst Years of My Life, Maximum Ride and Alex Cross.
+His films have garnered rave reviews and award attention from Cannes, the Academy Awards and the Ariel Awards.

+He has produced television shows like The Chosen One, Jeffrey Epstein: Filthy Rich, Zoo, and Instinct.

+He has written novels like Ghost Radio.

+Education and career

-Leopoldo Gout is a film director, producer, author, and painter.
-Born in Mexico, he studied Contemporary Art at Central Saint Martins in London, and now resides in New York City.
+He studied Contemporary Art at Central Saint Martins in London and currently resides in New York City.
 His artwork has been displayed in the West Collection Gallery of Pennsylvania.
-Films which he has produced have been shown at The Cannes 2011 International Film Festival and have aired on NBC.
-He has been involved in various film and television projects, including films with the author James Patterson, such as the major adaptation, Alex Cross.
-Gout was a producer for the THQ video-game Leela, which uses motion controls and immersive psychedelic environments to allow the player to connect with their sub-conscience.
+Gout has produced films that were shown at the Cannes 2011 International Film Festival and aired on NBC.
+He has worked on various film and television projects, including films with author James Patterson, such as the major adaptation, Alex Cross.
+Gout was also a producer for the THQ video game Leela, which uses motion controls and immersive psychedelic environments to allow the player to connect with their subconscious.